 The Health & Wellbeing Pillar has delivered a broad range of projects that have enhanced the health and wellbeing outcomes across the G21 region.
+Please note that when viewing these past projects, some website links may have expired.
+Please contact us with any queries.

 Here we outline a number of significant completed projects and resources.